fabianpimminger/cookiefox/readme.txt

 == Description ==

-CookieFox helps you to make your WordPress site compliant with privacy laws such as GDPR by providing an easy to use and customizable cookie notice.
+CookieFox helps you to make your WordPress site compliant with privacy laws such as GDPR by providing an easy-to-use and customizable cookie notice.
 It is optimized for performance and to have a minimal impact on loading times.

 == Key Features ==

 - The cookie notice can either be displayed as a modal or a banner on the bottom of the viewport.

 - Basic design customizations (fonts, colors, …) are available in the admin settings.
-Advanced customizations are possible through the use of CSS variables or by providing your own stylesheet.
+Advanced customizations are possible through the use of CSS variables or by providing a custom stylesheet.

 - All texts and buttons can be customized to fit your requirements.